Stochastic dynamics of Arctic sea ice Part I: Additive noise: Results : Additive Noise Cases

-These effects are brought out quantitatively by examining probability density functions (PDFs).
-We integrate using a $10^{-6}$ year time step for $20$ years to reach a steady-state.
-We construct the steady-state PDFs by collecting $10^6$ sample paths.
-In Fig.~\ref{fig:pdf_example} we show the PDFs for three important months, March, June and August, with the same three values of $\Delta F_0$, as in Fig.~\ref{fig:path_potential}.
 The seasonality of the PDFs can be understood in terms of the memory effect.
-Normally, to understand the PDF of a certain month, we have to examine the potentials of several previous months.
-For example, the PDFs in March for all three values of $\Delta F_0$ have sharp peak near the deterministic steady-state solution ($E/E_0=0$).
+For example, the PDFs in March have sharp peak near the deterministic steady-state solution ($E/E_0=0$).
 This is explained by the concave shape of the potentials from September to February, which insures that perturbations converge to $E/E_0=0$.
-Conversely, the destabilizing and cumulative effect of the ice-albedo-feedback begins in approximately April or May and reaches a maximum by the end of summer.
-Therefore, one can see that the PDFs shown in Fig.~\ref{fig:pdf_example}(c) are positively biased.
-The positive skewness is particularly large for $\Delta F_0=18.0$ when the ice-albedo-feedback destabilizes ice with thickness less than $h_\alpha$ during the melting season.
+Conversely, the destabilizing effect of the ice-albedo-feedback is cumulative, beginning in April or May and reaching a maximum by the end of summer.
 At any instant the stochastic solutions embody the delayed effect of these competing destabilizing and stabilizing processes.
-For example, the ice-albedo-feedback is active during June or July, but the PDFs are not significantly positively skewed until the end of summer.
+For example, while the ice-albedo-feedback begins in April or May and is active all summer, the PDFs are not significantly positively skewed until the end of summer.
+This reflects the memory effect.

-The seasonal change of the PDF is shown in Fig.~\ref{fig:pdf_seasonal} as a function of $\Delta F_0$.
-Stabilizing and destabilizing processes are represented as the accumulated effect of concave or convex potentials.
-For example, we see that for all three values of $\Delta F_0$, the highly concentrated stochastic paths near $E/E_0=0$ at the end of winter (March) become widely distributed by the end of the melt season (August).
-The highly concentrated PDF in March is the result of the accumulated influence of the longwave stabilization during the winter and the spread in August represents the accumulated effect of the ice-albedo-feedback.
-When $\Delta F_0$ is small, the seasonal change of the PDF is insignificant.
-However, as $\Delta F_0$ increases, the variability increases dramatically reflecting the fact that thinner ice is more sensitive to {\em both} the destabilizing ice-albedo-feedback and the stabilizing influence of longwave radiative loss.